Monero (XMR) One Day Volume Tops $186.25 Million

-Monero (CURRENCY:XMR) traded down 5.2% against the dollar during the twenty-four hour period ending at 20:00 PM ET on August 29th.
-One Monero coin can now be bought for approximately $300.15 or 0.00615274 BTC on popular cryptocurrency exchanges.
-Monero has a market capitalization of $5.40 billion and $186.25 million worth of Monero was traded on exchanges in the last day.
-In the last week, Monero has traded 3.3% higher against the dollar.
+Monero (CURRENCY:XMR) traded down 5.2% against the U.S. dollar during the 24-hour period ending at 18:00 PM ET on August 30th.
+One Monero coin can now be bought for about $300.15 or 0.00615274 BTC on popular cryptocurrency exchanges.
+Monero has a total market cap of $5.40 billion and $186.25 million worth of Monero was traded on exchanges in the last day.
+Over the last seven days, Monero has traded 3.3% higher against the U.S. dollar.

 - Bytecoin (BCN) traded down 1.4% against the dollar and now trades at $0.0004 or 0.00000001 BTC.